devoidware/bloom_filter_simple/README.md

 ## Bloom Filter Implementations

-The library offers two basic types of bloom filter implementations: `KMBloomFilter` and `SeededBloomFilter`.
+The library offers two basic types of bloom filter implementations: `KMBloomFilter` and `SingleHasherBloomFilter`.
 The former uses two hash functions while the latter uses only one hash function but different seeds to generate different hashes.

 ## Examples